dcousens/ranger/README.md

 ## LICENSE [MIT](LICENSE)
-Parts of this work are inspired by the concept of ranges as seen in the [D](https://dlang.org/) programming language and typical operations surrounding sublists as seen in the [Haskell](https://www.haskell.org/) programming language.
+Parts of this work are inspired by the concepts used in ranges as seen in the [D](https://dlang.org/) programming language.